folio-org/mod-copycat/doc/getting-started.md

 [YAZ](https://www.indexdata.com/yaz)
 before you can compile and install mod-copycat.

-Installing yaz is easy on Ubuntu:
+Installing YAZ is easy on Ubuntu:

 	term1$ sudo apt install libyaz5

-yaz4j is distribued in https://maven.indexdata.com APT repo.
+yaz4j is distributed in https://maven.indexdata.com APT repo.
 If you are using Ubuntu, it is not necessary to compile and install yaz4j.

 Steps for install yaz4j (not necessary on Ubuntu amd64).